 In contrast to the income-centric strategy outlined above, a retiree using a total return strategy doesn't focus on income as a going concern.
-Rather, he or she builds a well-diversified portfolio encompassing income-producing and capital-gains-producing investments, then reinvests all income distributions back into the portfolio.
+Rather, they build a well-diversified portfolio encompassing income-producing and capital-gains-producing investments, then reinvest all income distributions back into the portfolio.
 On a regular basis, the retiree then harvests appreciated positions to help meet living expenses.

 Rebalancing regimens vary: Retirees might rebalance only when their allocations to the major asset classes veer meaningfully from their targets, while others might trim individual securities that have appreciated, even if the total portfolio's asset allocation hasn't changed meaningfully.
 (That's the strategy I've used in my Bucket Portfolio simulations.)

-A big positive of the total return approach is that because income isn't the overarching priority, a total-return-oriented portfolio is apt to be better diversified than an income-centric one, encompassing growth and value stocks, as well as high-quality and lower-quality bonds.
+A big positive of the total return approach is that, because income isn't the overarching priority, a total-return-oriented portfolio is apt to be better diversified than an income-centric one, encompassing growth and value stocks, dividend-payers and non-dividend-payers, as well as high-quality and lower-quality bonds.
 Moreover, the process of rebalancing--periodically scaling back the total return portfolio's appreciated positions--can help reduce a portfolio's risk level.
 (Of course, there's nothing stopping an income-centric retiree from rebalancing, either, but there's no built-in impetus to do so.)

 This strategy brings together the two aforementioned approaches.
 A retiree builds a total-return-oriented portfolio with a mix of income- and capital-gains-producing securities, then funds living expenses with a mixture of income and rebalancing proceeds.
 If the portfolio's organically generated income is insufficient, rebalancing proceeds can make up the shortfall.

 In many respects, this strategy melds the best attributes of the two aforementioned approaches.
-A retiree using a blended approach is able to receive a healthy share of his or her cash-flow needs via organically generated income distributions; that can provide peace of mind.
-But because the retiree isn't going out of his or her way to generate income, the portfolio is apt to be better diversified and more all-weather than the income-centric portfolio.
+A retiree using a blended approach is able to receive a healthy share of cash flow needs via organically generated income distributions; that can provide peace of mind.
+But because the retiree isn't going out of the way to generate income, the portfolio is apt to be better diversified and more all-weather than the income-centric portfolio.